charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 ## The Model

-Unlike [Frank Karsten](https://www.channelfireball.com/articles/how-reliable-is-hollow-one/), we haven't got the patience or play skill to spell out explicitly how the computer should sequence its plays.
+Unlike [Frank Karsten](https://www.channelfireball.com/articles/how-reliable-is-hollow-one/), we haven't got the patience or skill to spell out explicitly how the computer should sequence its plays.
 Instead, we use brute force.
 Every time the computer has a choice between multiple plays, it makes that many copies of the game state and tries them all.

 The computer makes thousands of copies of each hand.
-Each copy is played differently, and most of those plays are wrong.
+Each copy is played differently, and most of those plays are awful.
 For example, one copy passes its first turn without playing a land.
 Another exiles [[Simian Spirit Guide]] right away, even if there's nothing to cast with it.
 The upside of this approach is that it can determine with 100% accuracy whether a hand can produce a T3 [[Primeval Titan]].

-It bears noting that the computer is actually a little *too* good.
+In fact, the computer is actually a little *too* good.
 Trying every possible line and keeping the best one allows it to exhibit better-than-perfect play.
 For example, the model doesn't have to commit to a mulligan based on its seven-card hand; it gets to play out that hand, then play out its six-card hand, then play out its five-card hand, and keep whichever turns out best[^8].

 [^8]: The model is very aggressive about taking mulligans.
 It only keeps its seven-card hand about half the time.